kaazing/universal-client/javascript/JavaScriptClient.md

             });
         });
         ```
-    _The reason for different Bower and NPM implementations is the difference in path of the dependent packages._
+    _Bower and NPM implementations differ due to paths of the dependent packages._

    - Due to certain limitations, RequireJS cannot download Kaazing JMSClient.js library - hence it has to be included in the `<head>` section